reecevela/odin-recipes/README.md

 # odin-recipes

-This website contains recipe pages using solely HTML
+Here's a recipe page using just HTML.
+Enjoy the meals, and some caramel apple pie for dessert!